 Once you’ve selected the perfect bread, now let’s cover how to prepare it for your stuffing recipe.
 Bread should be dry to make stuffing.
 Fresh bread cannot absorb much moisture so dry bread must be used.
 You ideally want the bread to be really dry!
 There are two ways to do this, either by using stale bread or drying some fresh bread in the oven.

 Bread that’s a couple of days old can be used to make bread.
 For super soft or supermarket sliced bread it’s best to cube it and leave it uncovered for at least 12 hours.
 Drying your bread overnight or the morning before you cook will make the best bread for stuffing.

 If you’re in a rush to make your stuffing you can dry the bread out in the oven.
-To do this, cut into cubes and place them in an oven tray.
-Bake in the oven for 60–90 minutes at 90C (195F), checking regularly to turn and make sure the cubes don’t brown.
+To do this, cut the bread into cubes and place them on an oven tray.
+Bake for 60–90 minutes at 90C (195F), checking regularly to turn and make sure the cubes don’t brown.